Explaining Uncertainty in Multiple Sclerosis Cortical Lesion Segmentation Beyond Prediction Errors: Results

 \subsection{Performance in explaining uncertainty}

 The quality of fit is presented in Table \ref{tab:4} for linear models.
-The contribution of different feature subgroups was investigated, including i) all features; ii) only prediction quality measured by IoU\textsubscript{adj}; iii) only lesion-scale features, i.e., all the patient-scale features were excluded; and iv) all features excluding prediction quality.
+The contribution of different feature subgroups was investigated, including i) all features; ii) only prediction quality measured by IoU\textsubscript{adj}; iii) only lesion-scale features, \textit{i.e.}, all the patient-scale features were excluded; and iv) all features excluding prediction quality.

 For the linear model, using all features, the \(R^2 \) was highest when fitted on the Train set; it decreased by 20\% on Test-in and by an additional 33\% on Test-out.
 The MAE increased by 50\% from Train to Test-in and by 17\% from Test-in to Test-out.
+These drops in the performance across the domains are statistically significant according Mann-Whitney U-test with $\textit{P}<0.001$.
 The standard deviation of \(R^2 \) on the Test-out set is high due to an outlier appearing under a specific random seed.
 However, this outlier did not affect the feature importance analysis (see Supplementary materials).

 The quality of fit, measured by \(R^2 \), more than doubled when all features were used compared to using only lesion segmentation quality to predict uncertainty.
+The change is statistically significant according to the paired Wilcoxon tests ($\textit{P}<0.01$) for all datasets.
 This suggests that the designed features captured more variability in uncertainty than lesion segmentation quality (IoU\textsubscript{adj}) alone.
-Fitting the explainer on all features, but the predicted quality led to up to an 11\% decrease in the \(R^2 \) compared to using all features on Test-in and Test-out.
+Fitting the explainer on all features, but the predicted quality, led to up to an 11\% decrease in the \(R^2 \) compared to using all features on Test-in and Test-out ($\textit{P}< 0.01$), but no significant change on Train.
 This indicates that the proposed features could not completely replace the information about the segmentation error.
-When patient scale information was omitted, \(R^2 \) improved by 2\% on Train and 3\% on Test-out, but decreased by 2\% on Test-in.
+When patient scale information was omitted, \(R^2 \) improved by 2\% on Train ($\textit{P}=0.006$) and 3\% on Test-out ($\textit{P}=0.431$), but decreased by 2\% on Test-in ($\textit{P}=0.232$).